Cloud DLP Deployment

 Stop the theft or loss of regulated data such as personally identifiable information (PII) over all communication channels.
 It is the industry’s most easily deployed and managed enterprise DLP - protecting regulated data in healthcare, financial services, government, retail, and other industries.

 Real-time data protection with an advanced DLP solution

 The components of our DLP solution can be used separately or all together to defend your data against loss, theft, and leaks.

 Content Aware Protection

 Cloud apps and file sharing services are extremely common in today's work environments due to the ease of use, convenience and fast collaboration.
 Banning the acces to these apps would affect employees' productivity.
 To avoid this but also make sure data is secured, you have the option to monitor and block specific data transfers to specific applications.

 Shadow IT is a major concern for IT departments.
-With the use of Data Loss Prevention solutions, IT departments do not have to restrict access to apps as all sensitive data transfers can be monitored and blocked.
+With the use of Data Loss Prevention solutions, IT departments do not have to restrict access to apps as all sensitive content transfers can be monitored and blocked.
 IT departments have the tool to enforce data security restrictions, without compromising productivity.

 With the available filters, whitelists and blacklists, IT Administrators can prevent sensitive data ending up in the cloud, without blocking the transfer of non-critical data that interrupts employees' work.

 Audits are an important part of the data security plan.
 Knowing at all times users' activity related to data transfers can stop data breaches and ensure business continuity.